TarekHattab/iSDM/README.md

 How to get started
 ==================

-Install and load the R package from CRAN using the following commands on the R console :
+Install and load the R package from CRAN using the following commands on the R console:

 ``` r
 install.packages("iSDM")